Setting Up Home Assistant Connect ZWA-2

 Home Assistant can't connect: Verify WebSocket server is enabled in Z-Wave JS UI, check firewall rules on NAS allow port 3000, confirm Home Assistant can reach NAS IP, and try ws:// instead of wss:// for local network.

-You're now ready to build your Z-Wave smart home network.
-The Z-Wave JS UI acts as the bridge between your ZWA-2 and Home Assistant via WebSocket, handling all the mesh network communication while Home Assistant provides the automation platform.
+Z-Wave JS UI bridges the ZWA-2 and Home Assistant via WebSocket, handling mesh network communication while Home Assistant handles automation.